 Documents you need from us for the estate inventory deed

-We will automatically send information about the deceased’s accounts and other assets with Nordea to their last known address for the purpose of drafting the estate inventory deed.
-The balance statement of a widow(er) needs to be requested separately.
-You should also request balance statements from your loved one’s other banks.
+We will automatically send information about the deceased person’s accounts and other assets with Nordea to their last known address for the purpose of drawing up the estate inventory deed.
+You need to order the balance statement of the widow(er) separately by contacting our Customer Service.
+You should also request this information from your loved one’s other banks.